Black lives matter. Police. Protests. Mourning.

 It goes without saying that recent events have been nothing but heart breaking.
-The tragedies we’ve witnessed within the last couple weeks have no reason for happening except for the Devil to show his face.
+The tragedies we’ve witnessed within the last couple weeks have no reason for happening except for the devil showing his face.

 But we should not react like the world.
-Jesus is just as heart broken as you and I, but His response should be ours.
+Jesus’s heart is stirred just like you and I, but with wayyyy more righteous anger.
+However, His response should be ours.
 Life and all its turmoil, evil and all its assailants have given us Christians an opportunity to do the unthinkable.